 When the COVID-19 pandemic unfolded in March of 2020, millions of student loan borrowers were thrust into financial uncertainty.
 To provide much-needed emergency relief, federal student loan payments were put on pause, and interest rates dropped to zero percent.
-Now, after over two years of the extended federal student loan “freeze," repayments are set to begin again on August 31, 2022.
+Now, after over two years of the extended federal student loan “freeze," repayments are set to begin again after December 31, 2022.

 With a few months left to prepare, it's a great time to get organized and make a plan for repaying your student loans.
 Here are a few things you can do to get ready for student loan repayments to resume later this summer: